 PDTCH is a channel allocated for data transfer.
-It is temporarily dedicated to one MS or to a group of MSs in the PTM-M case.
-In the multislot operation, one MS may use multiple PDTCHs in parallel for individual packet transfer.
+It is temporarily dedicated to one MS or to a group of MSs in the case of p-t-m transmission.
+In the multislot operation, one MS or a group of MSs may use multiple PDTCHs in parallel for individual packet transfer.